g4klx/MMDVMCal/README.md

-This is the calibration program to be used with the MMDVM.
+This is the calibration program to be used with the MMDVM and MMDVM_HS.
 It is started by
 adding the serial port onto the command line.
 On Windows the serial port must be
 prefixed with \\.\ as in \\.\COM4 to be valid.
 Once started the program takes
 the following commands:

+- MMDVM:

 <table>
 <tr><th>Command</th><th>Description</th></tr>